chenchih/Env_Setup_Note/Terminal/ohmyzsh/Mac/Readme.md

 Instant prompt mode?
 1
 apply?y
 ```
-after chaning it if you use vscode you need to change some setting, I conver in the next section.
+after chaning it if you use vscode you need to change some setting, I convert in the next section.

 ### edit zshrc theme